 You should always follow your healthcare team’s advice regarding medications.

 You may be referred to a specialist skin doctor (dermatologist).
 They can help to identify any other conditions that may be causing your itching but are not related to your kidney disease.

-If itching becomes a major problem, you may decide to seek psychological support as there are tools available which can help you to manage, such as breathing techniques and mindfulness.
+If itching becomes a major problem, you may decide to seek psychological support as there are tools available that can help you to manage, such as breathing techniques and mindfulness.
 Speak to your kidney team for advice.

-Even if your itching is worse after dialysis you should always stick to the dialysis schedule advised by your doctor.
+Even if your itching is worse after dialysis, you should always stick to the dialysis schedule advised by your doctor.